 What is the time frame for this effort?

-Right now, this project is in the scoping phase.
-Public comments submitted in the fall of 2019 are currently being reviewed.
-Next, a draft environmental impact statement will be written and taken to the public for input.
-The final plan is expected to be completed in 2021.
+Right now, this project is in the alternatives development phase.
+Public comments submitted during the scoping process in the fall of 2019 were reviewed and are summarized here.
+Next, alternatives for analysis in a draft environmental impact statement will be developed.
+Once alternatives are developed, a draft environmental impact statement will be written and taken to the public for input.
+The entire planning process will take multiple years to complete.